yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**

-**NOTE 2: some questions are "optional"---you are suggested but not required to do, and doing them does not get bonus.**
+**NOTE 2: some questions are "optional"---you are suggested but not required to do.**

 **NOTE 3: Students registering for the Week 7 session should not work on the exercises below without prior notice, as there might be significant updates.**